Liina Triškina-Vanhatalo

 Liina Triškina-Vanhatalo (née Liina Triškina; born on 2 June 1976 in Pärnu) is an Estonian film director, scenarist and editor.

+She studied humanities at the University of Tallinn and studied film at the European Film College in Denmark, and the Film School of Catalonia; her main area of interest is in documentaries.
+She has also taught at the Baltic Film and Media School.

+Her 2018 film Võta või jäta ('Take It or Leave It') was nominated for an Oscar.

-She is working mainly for the production studios Allfilm and Vesilind.
+In 2021 she worked mainly for the production studios Allfilm and Vesilind.